 Just as is the case when you start factoring, if you should decide to end your relationship with a factoring company, it is important you speak with your customers.
 Any change in how they receive, question, or pay their invoices must be communicated to your customers.

 Factoring your invoices can result in new growth, and a more stable cash flow you’re your business.
-If you have questions about factoring, or how it can work for your company, we encourage you to contact Capstone Credit Group today at 347-414-9078 or by email at email@example.com.
+If you have questions about factoring, or how it can work for your company, we encourage you to contact Capstone Capital Group today at 347-414-9078 or by email at firstname.lastname@example.org.
 We are here to help you grow your business to its full potential.